johnsonlarryl/csce_5210_pre_release/job_scheduler/job_scheduler/README.md

 The CSP for the job scheduling problem is modeled as follows:
 * Scope is composed of the following variables:
-  * Machine - Resource that performs the operations
+  * Machine - Resource that performs the operations.
   * Job - Individual unit of work that needs to be completed.
   * Operation - Atomic steps or tasks that are needed to complete the overall job.
 * Relation composed of the following values:
-  * Number of machines online
+  * Number of machines online.
-  * Number of jobs scheduled per machine
+  * Number of jobs scheduled per machine.
-  * Number of operations scheduled per job
+  * Number of operations scheduled per job.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>